 Minimal Viable Product is a development strategy and product management concept popularized by Eric Ries in his book “The Lean Startup.”
 An MVP is the simplest version of a product that can be released to the market to validate assumptions, gather feedback, and test hypotheses with minimal resources.

-In the context of medical device software, an MVP refers to the earliest version of the software that encompasses essential features necessary to address a specific healthcare problem or need.
-This version of the software is designed to be functional, albeit with a minimal set of functionalities, and is intended for initial testing and validation purposes.
+In the context of medical device software, an MVP is the earliest version of the software that includes essential features to address a specific healthcare problem or need.
+This version of the software is designed to be functional, albeit with a minimal set of features, and is intended for initial testing and validation.

 MVPs are often developed and deployed to gather feedback from healthcare professionals and end-users.
-This allows the development team to validate assumptions, identify potential improvements, and iteratively enhance the software in subsequent iterations.
+This allows the development team to validate assumptions, identify potential improvements, and iteratively enhance the software.

-How Is Having an MVP for Your Medical Device Beneficial?
+How Is Having MVP Software for Your Medical Device Beneficial?

 - Early Validation.
 An MVP allows you to validate your medical device concept early in the development process.
 By releasing a basic version of the product, you can gather feedback from users, healthcare professionals, and other stakeholders.
 This feedback helps validate assumptions, identify potential issues, and refine the product before investing more resources into its development.